agviray/blackjack/README.md

 <img src="./images/screenshots/place-bet.png" width="800">
 </p>

-The dealer will deal 2 cards to themself and 2 cards for you.
-Here you have two options:
+The dealer will deal 2 cards to themself and 2 cards to you.
+From here, you have two options:

-- Clicking STAND: Clicking STAND means that you are satisfied with your cards (your "hand").
+- STAND: Clicking STAND means that you are satisfied with your cards (your "hand").
 After selecting this option, the dealer will proceed to deal cards for themself.
-- Clicking HIT: Clicking HIT means that you want to attempt to get another card to bring your hand closer or equal to 21.
+- HIT: Clicking HIT means that you would like to attempt to get another card to bring your hand closer or equal to 21.
 The dealer will draw another card for you.
+At this point, you have the option to HIT again, or STAND.

   - Note: You can HIT as many times as you want in order to get your hand as close to 21 as possible.
-If you no longer want cards to be drawn for you, you have the option to STAND.
+If you no longer want cards to be drawn for you, click the option to STAND.

 <p>
 <img src="./images/screenshots/cards-dealt.png" width="800">